 An ancient practice now shares it's space with a new technology.
 One that has the agricultural and gardening world up in a tizzy.
 What's what, and what are we all so afraid of?
 Let me lay a few things out and give us all some much needed clarity.

-The misinformation, miseducation and overall ignorance have become quite disheartening.
+The misinformation, miseducation and overall paranoia have become quite disheartening.
 As the food sovereignty movement grows, the need to combat this is ever evident.
 So let me dig right in.

 GMO's: "A GMO (genetically modified organism) is a plant, animal, or microorganism that has had its genetic material (DNA) changed using technology that generally involves the specific modification of DNA, including the transfer of specific DNA from one organism to another.
 Scientists often refer to this process as genetic engineering." -fda.gov

 And feel free to ignore the GMO free seed claims, as this is simply a marketing gimmick.
 Unless you're a commercial farmer who has signed a lengthy and expensive contract for GMO seeds, no company is giving away their costly patented GMO seeds for the everyday gardener to pick up for .99c at family dollar.
-Chances are you'll never encounter a GMO seed in your life.
+Chances are you'll never encounter a GMO seed in the wilds of a seed shop.
+Updated to add that there is one company Norfolk, currently selling those Purple tomato seeds that are GMO; spliced with a snapdragon gene for increased lycopene.
+But I digress, those seeds are also quite expensive.

 So now that you can take a deep sigh of relief, knowing GMO's really aren't as prevalent as you thought.
 Lets get into all the strange new produce you've been suspicious of.
 As a black woman and a black gardener/agriculturist, it has been my mission to reclaim many practices lost to my community.
-This includes the ancient indigenous knowledge that once helped to build and maintain our cultures and societies.
+This includes the ancient Indigenous knowledge that once helped to build and maintain our ancient cultures and societies.
 So, I feel some type of way when I hear people speak ill of and demonize hybrids/clones/concepts they don't understand.
-My ancestors are personally offended that the practices they discovered, fine-tuned and intended to pass on to future generations was firstly stolen and secondly demonized by our own kin.
+My ancestors are personally offended that the practices they discovered, fine-tuned and intended to pass on to future generations were, firstly stolen by our colonizers, just to end up being demonized by our own kin.
 So, now lets talk about Hybrids and grafts.

-Hybrids: Long before Darwin came along to teach us some things he likely learned from our indigenous peoples, our ancestors were deep in the hybridization game.
+Hybrids: Long before Darwin came along to teach us some things he likely learned from Indigenous populations, our ancestors were deep in the hybridization game.
 There was no crispr, no sterile lab environments, just the patience, ingenuity and understanding of nature that our foremothers and fathers had.
 Unlike GMO's, hybrids are most certainly found in nature.
 Look in the mirror next time you're on the fence about growing hybrid produce.
 You my friend are yourself, a product of hybridization.
 A hybrid of your parents, and your parents parents, and so on and so forth!
 Oh the joys of genetic recombination.
-That's why you have your dad's eyes, your mom's chin and your great grandpa's disposition!
+That's why you have your dad's eyes, your mom's chin and your great grandpa's disposition, but aren't an exact replica of anyone.

 Yes!
 Cross pollination from two different varieties of tomatoes will produce a hybrid tomato in the NEXT generation of tomato seeds.
 And if that cross is successfully bred out and stabilized, a new tomato variety has been born.
 And if this new tomato variety is grown for enough generations, (50+ YEARS) congratulations you now have a unique new heirloom plant!